 Daily Yoga or Dainik Yoga is 27 in numbers.
 Sun and moon’s longitudes are added and then this sum is divided into 27 parts, each measuring 13°27’.

-The starting or first yoga is Vishkumbha and the last one is Vaidhriti.
+The starting or first yoga is Viskumbha and the last one is Vaidhriti.
 Yogas yield good or bad results according to their nature.

-A tithi has two Karanas, or a Karana is half of a tithi (6 degrees difference between sun and moon).
+A tithi has two Karana, or a Karana is half of a tithi (6 degrees difference between sun and moon).

 Karana is 11 in number.